acoustic-content-samples/sample-search-api/README.md

 # sample-search-api

-This sample shows some of the capabilities of IBM Watson Content Hub (WCH) search services.
-This is a technical sample intended for developers exploring the WCH APIs and data model.
+This sample shows some of the capabilities of Acoustic Content (formerly Watson Content Hub or WCH) search services.
+This is a technical sample intended for developers exploring the Acoustic Content APIs and data model.

 This sample illustrates:
 - Using the Delivery and Authoring search APIs and some of the powerful filtering capabilities.